-You may not be an avid gardener but that doesn’t mean that you cannot create plenty of colour in your garden without planting annuals every year.
+You may not be an avid gardener but that doesn’t mean that you cannot create plenty of colour in your garden without planting annuals every year, just make sure you have the right equipment like 4 in 1 buckets so you have something to move all that dirt around.
 Summer shrubs are certainly ideal for providing that colour and hardy shrubs can stand up to -5C and still survive the winter.
 Some shrubs may need to come inside in really extreme weather and you should take advice from a local expert; perhaps the company where you source your plants and tools.
 Even if you buy online, and there are many advantages in doing that, there will always be someone only too happy to help.

 One genus to consider very closely is the oleander; even the lush green foliage is impressive.
 You can buy the oleander in a range of colours, starting with red.
 It will flower for up to four months starting in May and you will be able to smell its perfume throughout.
 You can plant it in the spring in most soils and prune at the end of the summer.
 There is not really too much to do to keep it thriving.
 The yellow oleander is similar.
 Its shape will depend upon how you decide to prune it; it may even grow into a tree if that is what you want.